Feldpost 1914-1918

 Practice

-The flow of mail differed depending on whether it was going from the front to Germany or vice versa.
+The flow of mail varied depending on whether it was travelling from the front to Germany or vice versa.

-Mail bound for the military was collected in collection depots (Postsammelstellen), which were responsible for sorting the mail.
-Each military post office was responsible for sorting and bagging the mail.
-In fact, each unit was attached to a military post office.
+Mail destined for the military was collected at collection depots (Postsammelstellen), which were responsible for sorting the mail.
+Each military post office handled the sorting and bagging of mail, with every unit being attached to a specific military post office.

-Until then, it was the civilian post office that handled the routing of mail.
+Up to this point, the civilian postal service handled the routing of mail.

-Once sorted, the wagons were sent to the transhipment centres (Postumschlagstellen), which were located either in Belgium or in the area of the Armies' stops along the line or at the terminus.
-Each army had several transhipment centres to which each unit was attached.
+Once sorted, the wagons were dispatched to the transhipment centres (Postumschlagstellen), located either in Belgium or at army stop points along the line, sometimes at the terminus.
+Each army had multiple transhipment centres, to which its units were assigned.

-Once out of German territory, the mail was handled by the military post office and was subject to the fortunes of war.
+Beyond German territory, the military post office took over the handling of mail, making it subject to the uncertainties of war.

-On arrival at the transhipment centre, mail bags were collected by the staff of each military post office and then distributed to the soldiers.
+Upon arrival at a transhipment centre, mailbags were retrieved by staff from each military post office and subsequently distributed to soldiers.

 Dispatch envelope containing mail sent by the Postsammelstelle in BROMBERG to Feldpoststation no. 407 in VALENCIENNES.